ranand16/all-case-study/README.md

 - Announcements for Empty States: aria-live="polite" - empty states for films and starships to notify users dynamically.

+## Language support

+- Added strings to a json file so that it can be salvaged by language plugins later.

 ### Performance Optimization